 (d) A permit duration not to exceed 5 years.

-(5) Permit issuance procedures:
+(4) Permit issuance public notice procedures:

-(a) Issuance of a new or renewed Simple ACDP requires public notice according to OAR 340 division 209 for Category II permit actions.
+(a) Issuance of a new or renewed Simple ACDP requires public notice as a Category II permit according to OAR 340 division 209.

 (b) Issuance of a modification to a Simple ACDP requires one of the following procedures, as applicable:

-(A) Non-technical and non-NSR/PSD Basic and Simple technical modifications require public notice according to OAR 340, division 209 for Category I permit actions; or
+(A) Public notice as a Category I permit action for non-technical and basic and simple technical modifications according to OAR 340 division 209; or

-(B) Issuance of non-NSR/PSD Moderate and Complex technical modifications require public notice according to OAR 340 division 209 for Category II permit actions.
+(B) Public notice as a Category II permit action for moderate and complex technical modifications according to OAR 340 division 209.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-216-0066